xkKevin/TableCanoniser/readme.md

-# TableTidier
+# TableCanoniser

-This repository contains the source code and some cases for TableTidier.
+This repository contains the source code and some cases for TableCanoniser.

 ## Project Setup